Daughters of the American Revolution: DAR Hospital Corps (Spanish–American War, 1898)

 In the 19th century, the U.S. military did not have an affiliated group of nurses to treat servicemembers during wartime.
 At the onset of the Spanish–American War in 1898, the U.S. Army appointed Dr. Anita Newcomb McGee as Acting Assistant Surgeon to select educated and experienced nurses to work for the Army.
 As Vice President of the DAR (who also served as NSDAR's first Librarian General), Dr. McGee founded the DAR Hospital Corps to vet applicants for nursing positions.
 The DAR Hospital Corps certified 1,081 nurses for service during the Spanish–American War.
 DAR later funded pensions for many of these nurses who did not qualify for government pensions.

-Some of the DAR-certified nurses were trained by the American Red Cross, and many others came from religious orders such as the Sisters of Charity, Sisters of Mercy, and Sisters of the Holy Cross.
-These nurses served the U.S. Army not only in the United States but also in Cuba and the Philippines during the war.
+Some of DAR-certified nurses were trained by the American Red Cross, and many others came from religious orders such as the Sisters of Charity, Sisters of Mercy, and Sisters of the Holy Cross.
+These nurses served the U.S. Army in the U.S., Cuba, and the Philippines during the war.
 They paved the way for the eventual establishment—with Dr. McGee's assistance—of the Army Nurse Corps in 1901.

 Textbook committees

 During the 1950s, statewide chapters of the DAR took an interest in reviewing school textbooks for their own standards of suitability.
 In Texas, the statewide "Committee on Investigations of Textbooks" issued a report in 1955 identifying 59 textbooks currently in Texas public schools that had "socialistic slant" or "other deficiencies" including references to "Soviet Russia" in the Encyclopedia Britannica.

 In 1959, the Mississippi chapter's "National Defense Committee" undertook a state lobbying effort that secured an amendment to state law which added "lay" members to the committee reviewing school textbooks.
 A DAR board member was appointed to one of the seats.

 Contemporary DAR

 There are nearly 180,000 current members of the DAR in approximately 3,000 chapters across the United States and in several other countries.
-The organization describes itself as "one of the most inclusive genealogical societies" in the United States, noting on its website that, "any woman 18 years or older — regardless of race, religion, or ethnic background — who can prove lineal descent from a patriot of the American Revolution, is eligible for membership".
-The current DAR President General is Pamela Rouse Wright, the founder and owner of a jewelry and luxury goods business in Texas.
+The organization describes itself as "one of the most inclusive genealogical societies" in the United States, noting on its website that, "any woman 18 years or older—regardless of race, religion, or ethnic background—who can prove lineal descent from a patriot of the American Revolution, is eligible for membership".
+The current DAR President General is Ginnie Sebastian Storage, a medical practice administrator from Virginia.